DeepSportradar/ball-3d-localization-challenge/README.md

 ## Downloading the dataset

-The dataset can be found [here](https://www.kaggle.com/datasets/deepsportradar/basketball-instants-dataset) and can be downloaded and unzipped manually in the `basketball-instants-dataset/` folder of the project.
+The dataset can be downloaded [here](https://www.kaggle.com/datasets/deepsportradar/basketball-instants-dataset) and unzipped manually in the `basketball-instants-dataset/` folder of the project.
 To do it programmatically, you need the kaggle CLI:

 ```bash
 pip install kaggle